bugzilla/bugzilla/docs/en/rst/installing/apache.rst

 Some configuration is required to make Bugzilla work with Apache and mod_perl.

 #.
-Load :file:`httpd.conf` in your editor.
-   In Fedora and Red Hat Linux, this file is found in :file:`/etc/httpd/conf`.
+Edit the Apache configuration file (see above).

 #.
-Add the following information to your httpd.conf file, substituting
+Add the following information, substituting where appropriate with your
-   where appropriate with your own local paths.
+   own local paths.

    .. code-block:: apache